 - In the Legend of Drizz't: Legacy, Wulfgar dies bringing the roof of a tunnel down on a monster that was attacking the group.

-- Sword Of Shannara: Keltset the Troll, messiah of the Troll nation, and Genius Bruiser, dies holding up the roof while his best friend Panammon Creel, and Shea Ohmsford make their getaway.
+- The Sword of Shannara: Keltset the Troll, messiah of the Troll nation, and Genius Bruiser, dies holding up the roof while his best friend Panammon Creel, and Shea Ohmsford make their getaway.

 - The Redwall books in general have a surprisingly high casualty rate on the good guys' side.
 The trope is played straightest by the death of the massive Northlander hare Rockjaw Grang in The Long Patrol holding off a band of vermin alone.

-- In the third A Song of Ice and Fire book, Small Paul, a minor character who is described as being one of the biggest members of the Night's Watch, is the first and only person to be killed when an Other attacks Sam's group.
+- In A Storm of Swords, Small Paul, a minor character who is described as being one of the biggest members of the Night's Watch, is the first and only person to be killed when an Other attacks Sam's group.

 Live Action TV

-- Chopper in Ace Combat 5 is the only member of Wardog Squadron to die under Blaze's command.
+- Chopper in Ace Combat 5: The Unsung War is the only member of Wardog Squadron to die under Blaze's command.
 He dies in pure Heroic Sacrifice fashion, buying time for the civilians of a crowded stadium to evacuate under enemy attack.

 - In Halo: Reach, Jorge, Noble Team's only Spartan-II, dies when he heroically activates the slipspace bomb in the Covenant supercarrier, after throwing the player down to Reach.
 Although most of Noble Team is dead by the end anyway, so it's really more of a Kill 'em All scenario.